AbhijitJowhari/Clickbait_generator/README.md

 * **app.py:** This is repsonsible for the API of my model.
 This also provides my model a very rudimentary frontend which is designed using some basic Stremalit scripts.

-* **Clickbait_generator:** This is the heart of my model.
+* **Clickbait_generator.py:** This is the heart of my model.
 This puts togeather all the files (like weights.sav,seed.sav etc.) and returns a randomly generated clickbait when queried using the API.

 * **Weights.sav:** This file stores all the trained weights of the model.
 This is basically my trained model which gets loaded everytime a query is received.